mssoftjp/obsidian-voice-input/docs/implementation-roadmap.md

 - `tests/unit/core/transcription/multilingual-dictionary-correction.test.ts`

 **Acceptance Criteria**:
-- Fallback order works: currentLang → 'en' → global
+- Fallback order works: currentLang → global (optional 'en' fallback only when a setting is enabled)
 - Legacy dictionaries continue to work
 - Performance does not degrade significantly
 - All edge cases are covered with tests